numbbo/coco/docs/coco-generic/coco-perf-assessment/source/index.rst

 .. simulated runtime instances of the virtually restarted algorithm

-The runtime of the conceptual restart algorithm as given above is the basis for displaying performance within COCO_.
+The runtime of the conceptual restart algorithm as given in :eq:`RTrestart` is the basis for displaying performance within COCO_.
 We use the |K| different runs on the same function and dimension to simulate virtual restarts with a fixed target precision.
-We assume to have at least one successful run.
-Otherwise, the runtime remains undefined, because the virtual procedure would never stop.
+We assume to have at least one successful run -- otherwise, the runtime remains undefined, because the virtual procedure would never stop.
-Then, we construct artificial runs from the available empirical data: we repeatedly pick, uniformly at random with replacement, one of the |K| trials until we encounter a, for the given target precision, successful trial.
+Then, we construct artificial, simulated runs from the available empirical data: we repeatedly pick, uniformly at random with replacement, one of the |K| trials until we encounter a successful trial.
 This procedure simulates a single sample of the virtually restarted algorithm from the given data.
-As computed in :eq:`RTrestart` as |RTforDI| above, the measured, simulated runtime is the sum of the number of function evaluations from the unsuccessful trials added to the runtime of the last and successful trial. [#]_
+As computed in :eq:`RTrestart` as |RTforDI|, the measured, simulated runtime is the sum of the number of function evaluations from the unsuccessful trials added to the runtime of the last and successful trial. [#]_

 .. |q| replace:: :math:`q`